Carman Miller

 Carman Irwin Miller (born 1940) is a military historian and former Dean of Arts at McGill University in Montreal.

-Born in Moser River, Nova Scotia, Miller received a Bachelor of Arts degree in 1960 and a Bachelor of Education degree in 1961 from Acadia University.
-He received a Master of Arts degree in 1964 from Dalhousie University and a Ph.D. in 1970 from University of London.
+Miller was born in Moser River, Nova Scotia, the son of Marie Evangeline and Irwin Charles Miller.
+He received a Bachelor of Arts degree in 1960 and a Bachelor of Education degree in 1961 from Acadia University.
+Miller received a Master of Arts degree in 1964 from Dalhousie University and a Ph.D. in 1970 from the University of London.
 He started teaching at McGill University in 1967 as a lecturer in the Department of History.
 He became an assistant professor in 1971 and associate professor in 1977.
 He was chairman of the department from 1978 to 1981.

 His research focuses on Canada's military participation in the British Empire.
-He is also a specialist on Canada's contribution in the South African War.
+He is also a specialist on Canada's contributions in the South African War.

 His book A Knight in Politics: A Biography of Sir Frederick Borden was awarded the 2011 C.P.
 Stacey Prize for "distinguished publications on the twentieth-century military experience."